Binge-Watch Balance: Limits for Streaming

 Why “Just One More” Becomes a Binge-Watch

-Autoplay countdowns, cliff-hanger endings, and infinite catalogues are engineered to keep you glued to the couch with a non-stop binge-watch.
-Great for platforms – brutal for next day focus, mood, and sleep.
-The answer isn’t ditching TV; it’s reclaiming control.
-Below is a seven-part, psychology-backed playbook that encourages enjoying streaming without the spiral.
+Autoplay countdowns, cliff-hanger endings, and infinite catalogues are just some of the features engineered to keep you glued to the couch in a nonstop binge-watch.
+This is great for platforms, but brutal for your next day focus, mood, and sleep.
+The answer for binge watching doesn’t have to be ditching TV; it’s just reclaiming control.
+Below we’ve outlined a seven part, psychology backed playbook that encourages you to enjoy streaming without the spiral.

 Healthy Streaming Habits